redsymbol/amitools/README.md

 # Author

-[Aaron Maxwell](http://redsymbol.net).
-To give bug reports, complaints, praise, massive cash donations, etc., contact him at amax at redsymbol dot net .
+Created by [Aaron Maxwell](http://redsymbol.net).
+To give feedback, bug reports, complaints, praise, etc., contact him at amax at redsymbol dot net .

+Aaron is selectively available as a consultant for AWS/cloud migration and architecture projects; reach him at the same email address.

 # License